NotQuiteAwake/hierarchical/notes/report.md

 `valgrind` demonstrates that both code spends the most time in their `Interact` routines ($97\%$ for Barnes-Hut, $82\%$ for FMM).

-The Barnes-Hut method has a much larger constant of proportionality - This is due to the need to compute multipole expansions for each sink particle, which is very demanding.
+The Barnes-Hut scaling has a much larger constant of proportionality - This is due to the need to compute multipole expansions for each sink particle, which is very demanding.
 FMM does not face the same problem, due to its use of box-to-box approximations.

-At large $n$, the mean error is largely constant. the very small error of FMM at small $n$ is likely because most interactions are allowed to proceed through pairwise interactions.
+At large $n$, the mean error is largely constant.
+The very small error of FMM at small $n$ is likely because most interactions are allowed to proceed through direct brute-force calculations.

 <div id="fig:changing_n">
 ![Time against $n$](time_n.pdf){width=45%}